oesteban/hcph-sops/docs/data-collection/tear-down.md

     !!! quote "Hi [NAME], thanks a lot for your collaboration.
 We will get you out in a second."

 - [ ] Extract the participant [following the standard procedure](notes-scanning.md#standard-extraction-of-the-participant).
+- [ ] Remove the upper side of the head coil:
-- [ ] Unplug the head coil from the bed connector, lift the lever that releases the upper part of the coil and put it aside (e.g., inside the bore or on a chair next to the scanner).
+    - [ ] Unplug the head coil from the bed connector.
+    - [ ] Lift the lever that releases the upper part of the coil and put it aside (e.g., inside the bore or on a chair next to the scanner).
 - [ ] Remove the tape band across the coil and touching the participants forehead.
-- [ ] Lift the nasal cannula and put it away so the participant does not get tangled.
+- [ ] Lift the nasal cannula and put it away so the participant can sit down.
 - [ ] Assist the participant to remove the padding elements around their head.
 - [ ] Help the participant sit down.
 - [ ] Instruct the participant to remove the earplugs and dispose of them.